tomraven1/t-thuruthel/content/project/Develop/index.md

 ---

 Human develop their perceptive system and motor skills ,arguably, in an unsupervised manner with only high-level feedback.
+Even in robotic systems that rely on learning-based approaches.